Heath Pearce

-Career
+Club career

 College and amateur

 Pearce played his high school soccer at Peter Johansen High School in Modesto, California before playing his college soccer at the University of Portland, where he was an All-West Coast Conference honorable mention selection.
 In his final year at Portland, he started all 20 games, scoring two goals and racking up five assists.

 During his college years he also played for the Bradenton Academics in the USL Premier Development League.

 FC Nordsjælland

 Pearce signed with FC Nordsjælland and began his professional career in the 2004–05 Danish Superliga season.
 He made 75 league appearances and scored two goals for club in his two and a half seasons there.

 Hansa Rostock

 After stating that he would leave Nordsjælland after the 2007 season with a goal to be signed by a team in Germany, Scotland, or the Netherlands, Pearce signed a two-year contract with Hansa Rostock on July 16, 2007.
 In January 2008, Pearce was briefly suspended for being late to return to the club from international duty, but was eventually allowed back on the team.
 On April 13, 2009, Pearce was permanently suspended from Hansa Rostock's first team and demoted to the reserve squad.
 At the end of the season, Pearce was released from his contract.